Fill your College Details

 Selectors:

-A selector is used to filter Kubernetes resources based on their labels.
-It allows you to select groups of resources that share common labels.
+A selector is used to select a set of Kubernetes Resources based on the labels they have, or to select particular groups of resources that have a shared label.

 Types of Selectors:

-• Equality-based selectors: Selects resources where a label matches a specific value.
+• Equality based selectors: This selects resources based on whether a label has a specific matching value.
 Example: app=web.

-• Set-based selectors: Selects resources where the label value is within a set of values.
+• Set-based selectors: This selects resources based on whether the label value is in a set of values.
 Example: tier in (frontend, backend).

 Example of a Label Selector:

-You can use label selectors in resources like Deployments or Services to select which Pods to target.
+You can use label selectors in resources like Deployments or Services to determine which Pods you want to target.

 apiVersion: apps/v1